 Terry Tao Advocates AI-Assisted Formal Proofs

-Quanta Magazine reports that Fields Medalist Terry Tao has emerged as a prominent advocate for combining automated proof-checkers such as Lean with AI tools to formalize and verify mathematical arguments.
-Quanta recounts a 2014 panel where Tao predicted that mathematicians might one day "write our papers not in LaTeX, but in some language which some smart software will convert to a formal language," and describes his more recent work and public commentary advancing mechanized proof as a way to break problems into verifiable components.
-The article frames automated proof-checkers as providing "ironclad assurances" that individual proof steps are correct and discusses how human mathematicians and AI systems can collaborate on large, modular formalizations.
-Quanta is the sole source for the reporting in this summary.
+Quanta Magazine reports that Fields Medalist Terry Tao has become a prominent advocate for combining automated proof-checkers such as Lean with AI tools to formalize and verify mathematical arguments.
+Quanta recounts a 2014 panel where Tao predicted mathematicians might one day write papers "not in LaTeX, but in some language which some smart software will convert to a formal language," and describes his more recent work advancing mechanized proof as a way to break problems into independently verifiable components.
+The article frames proof assistants as providing "ironclad assurances" that individual steps are correct and discusses how human mathematicians and AI systems can collaborate on large, modular formalizations.
+Tao's own 2026 writing on AI and mathematical method, and independent coverage in Scientific American, corroborate his growing public advocacy.

 What happened

 Quanta Magazine reports that mathematician Terry Tao has become an active proponent of using automated proof-checkers and AI to formalize mathematics.
-The article cites Tao's 2014 panel remarks, including his direct quote, "One day we may actually write our papers not in LaTeX, but in some language which some smart software will convert to a formal language, and every so often you'll get a compilation error - the computer does not understand how you derived this step," and describes his recent public engagement with tools such as Lean, which Quanta calls an example of an automated proof-checker that can provide "ironclad assurances" of correctness.
+The article cites Tao's 2014 panel remark that "one day we may actually write our papers not in LaTeX, but in some language which some smart software will convert to a formal language, and every so often you'll get a compilation error - the computer does not understand how you derived this step," and describes his recent engagement with tools such as Lean, which Quanta presents as an automated proof-checker that can provide "ironclad assurances" of correctness.
+Tao's own 2026 essay on mathematical methods in the age of AI and independent coverage in Scientific American corroborate this public advocacy.

 What to watch

-Editorial analysis: Observers should track broader adoption metrics (number of published formalized papers, large-scale formalization projects), tooling interoperability between proof assistants and ML models (APIs, datasets for formalization), and reproducible case studies demonstrating time-to-formalization gains.
-Quanta is the reporting source for Tao's quotes and the article's framing; the piece does not substitute for technical benchmarks or formal evaluations of model-assisted formalization workflows.
+Track adoption signals such as the number of published formalized results and large-scale formalization projects, interoperability between proof assistants and ML models (APIs and training datasets for formalization), and reproducible case studies that quantify time-to-formalization gains.
+Public advocacy is not a substitute for technical benchmarks or formal evaluations of model-assisted workflows.

 Scoring Rationale